|Policy & Guidance|

 While semiannual IACUC inspections of field study sites are not required and in many circumstances are impractical, IACUCs should be apprised of the circumstances under which studies are conducted so that they can consider risks to personnel and impact on study subjects.
 This may be partially accomplished by written descriptions, photographs, or videos that document specified aspects of the study site.
 The IACUC should also ensure that appropriate permits are in place.
 USDA animal welfare regulations exempt areas containing free-living wild animals in their natural habitat from inspection [See 9 CFR, Part 2, Section 2.31(c)(2)].

-The IACUC may use a variety of administrative methods to review and approve the use of such non-pharmaceutical-grade agents.
-For example, the IACUC may establish acceptable scientific criteria for use of these agents within the institution, rather than on a case-by-case basis.
-Investigators and IACUCs should consider relevant animal welfare and scientific issues including safety, efficacy, availability of pharmaceutical-grade compounds, and the inadvertent introduction of new variables.
-Cost savings alone are not an adequate justification for the use of non-pharmaceutical-grade or compounded drugs in animals.
+The IACUC may use a variety of administrative methods to review and approve the use of non-pharmaceutical-grade substances.
+For example, the IACUC may establish acceptable scientific criteria for use of these substances within the institution, rather than on a case-by-case basis.
+Investigators and IACUCs should consider relevant animal welfare and scientific issues including safety, efficacy, availability of pharmaceutical-grade substances, and the inadvertent introduction of new variables.
+Cost savings alone are not an adequate justification for the use of non-pharmaceutical-grade substances in animals.
+However, unavailability or shortages of pharmaceutical-grade substances may lead to cost increases and the IACUC may determine that this justifies the use of the non-pharmaceutical-grade substitution.

 Although the potential animal welfare consequences of complications are less evident in non-survival studies, the scientific issues remain the same.
 The principles and need for professional judgment outlined above apply to non-survival studies.

-Procedures that may cause more than momentary or slight pain or distress to animals must be relieved by sedation, analgesia, or anesthesia using veterinary or human pharmaceutical-grade compounds, unless the use of an investigational chemical or formulation is scientifically necessary, appropriately justified, and approved by the IACUC.
+Procedures that may cause more than momentary or slight pain or distress to animals must be relieved by sedation, analgesia, or anesthesia using veterinary or human pharmaceutical-grade substances, unless the use of a non-pharmaceutical-grade substance is scientifically necessary, appropriately justified, and approved by the IACUC.
 The use of a non-pharmaceutical-grade euthanasia agent must meet the same criteria.

-1 A pharmaceutical grade compound is a drug, biologic, or reagent that is approved by the Food and Drug Administration (FDA) or for which a chemical purity standard has been established by the United States Pharmacopeia-National Formulary (USP-NF) , or British Pharmacopeia (BP) .
-According to guidance from the FDA, “pharmaceutical secondary standards” are acceptable for use in clinical animal studies if obtained from a reputable source and comply with compendia standards.
+1 A pharmaceutical-grade substance is any active or inactive drug, biologic, reagent, etc., manufactured under Good Manufacturing Practices (GMP) which is approved, conditionally approved, or indexed by the Food and Drug Administration (FDA) or for which a chemical purity standard has been written or established by a recognized compendia (e.g., United States Pharmacopeia-National Formulary (USP-NF) , British Pharmacopeia (BP) ).

 2 A listing of pharmaceutical-grade drugs and biologics is available through the FDA database.
 The Orange Book is the reference for FDA-approved human drugs.
 The Green Book is the reference for FDA-approved veterinary drugs.